buske/silva/README.md

 ### Dependencies ###

 SilVA requires several tools and databases to run.
-Most of these were included with this release, but the 'setup.sh' script will download and configure the rest.
+Most of these were included with this release, but the `setup.sh` script will download and configure the rest.

 - included: maxentscan, available from: http://genes.mit.edu/burgelab/maxent/download/